manuflores/manuflores.github.io/_pages/about.md

 ### Academic history

-Before coming to Caltech I was fortunate nough to work with Dr. Ernesto Perez Rueda at the Institute of Applied Math (IIMAS) of UNAM.
+Before coming to Caltech I was fortunate enough to work with Ernesto Pérez Rueda at the Institute of Applied Math (IIMAS) of UNAM.
+Our work centered in the idea of using machine learning on expression data for predicting the function of experimentally uncharacterized regulatory proteins.
+It was under Ernesto's guidance that I learned how to approach questions in biology from a computational mathematics perspective.
+My work and conversations with Ernesto propelled me to become a researcher.

+Some years later, the work with Ernesto led me to the following exciting projects at Caltech:

+* With Andy Halleran in the lab of Richard Murray working on the stability of genetic circuits, and
+* With Suzy Beleer and Bill Ireland on the high-throughput characterization of promoters (RegSeq) in the lab of Rob Phillips.

+Both of these experimental experiences where fundamental for my formation as a researcher and I'm greatly endoubted to Andy, Suzy, and Bill for their mentorship, as well as to Richard and Rob for their guidance and vision.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.